 - Phlox drummondii ‘Pop Stars’: The most unique thing about this variety of annual phlox is its star-shaped blossoms.

 Propagating Phlox Drummondii

 Plant annual phlox seeds in the garden a couple of weeks before the last expected spring frost.
-Or, if you want to begin growing your seedlings even sooner, you can start the seeds in a container and transplant them outdoors at a later time.
+If you want to begin growing your seedlings even sooner, you can start the seeds in a container and transplant them outdoors at a later date.

 Phlox drummondii is a great candidate for growing in containers.
 With their mounding growth habit and bright blooms, these plants are a cheery option for window boxes, hanging planters, or container gardens.
 When growing phlox in containers, keep in mind that these plants have a 1- to 2-foot spread and plant them accordingly.
 You should also take steps to ensure the container you choose has sufficient drainage.
 Without this, the roots can become soggy leading to rot problems or poor crown growth.

 Phlox can face a few issues when it comes to pests and diseases, specifically fungal diseases.
 Climates with high humidity can lead to powdery mildew problems on the leaves of the plant.
 Watering from the roots and minimizing splashing on the foliage of the plant can assist in preventing this problem.